ralphmouawad/ralphmouawad/README.md

 ## Hi there 👋

-My name is Ralph Mouawad, I am currently a graduate student at Institut Polytechnique de Paris.
-I am pursuing the M2 Data Science directed by Ecole Polytechnique, #1 engineering school in France.
-I also hold a bachelor's degree in Industrial Engineering and a minor in Data Science from the American University of Beirut.
-I'm mainly interested in AI and Operations Research such as:
+I'm a graduate student at Institut Polytechnique de Paris, pursuing the M2 Data Science offered by Ecole Polytechnique, #1 Engineering School in France.
+I hold a BEng in Industrial Engineering and a minor in Data Science from the American University of Beirut (AUB).
-- Optimization: I took part in implementing algorithms to solve quadratic optimization and ML problems, and engaged in a research project in theoretical optimization for min-max problems.
-- Artificial Intelligence: I worked on projects that range from predictive analytics, to computer vision, natural language processing and graph analytics.
-- Stochastic Modeling: markov chain modeling and monte carlo simulation applied to queueing and financial systems.

-I also collaborated with CMA CGM Digital Hub on developing a Mixed Integer Linear Program (MILP) to generate employee schedules, which was the most impactful project I have worked on in the past.
+I'm interested in AI and Operations Research, mainly mathematical optimization and its application in machine learning.
+I conducted an intensive research project at AUB on the convergence behavior of a new optimization algorithm, strengthening my mathematical skills.
+I collaborated previously with BNP Paribas on Parameter Efficient Fine Tuning (PEFT) of Vision Language Models for Object Detection and Recognition.
+I also collaborated with CMA CGM on developing an optimization model (MILP) for workforce scheduling.

-Currently, I am pursuing advanced studies in AI, optimization and big data at Polytechnique, after which I aim to work in the field.
-I'm mainly interested in applying my skills in modeling and AI in finance, supply chain or retailing.
+I also worked on multiple academic projects such as optimization theory and modeling, machine learning, deep learning, computer vision, LLM/ NLP, reinforcement learning, generative modeling, time series, online learning, markov chain and monte carlo simulation for queueing and finance as well as big data infrastructure and knowledge graph mining.
+These projects have given me the ability to work on multidisciplinary topics spanning AI & OR.
+I'm interested in applying my skills in mathematical modeling and AI to solve real world industrial problems in finance, supply chain and technology.

-Contact me by email: ralphmouawad@outlook.com
+Beside academics, I'm passionate about cars, the automotive industry and fitness!

+Let's connect together: ralphmouawad@outlook.com